flennerhag/mlens/README.md

 # ML Ensemble - A library for ensemble learning

-**ML Ensemble is a Python library for building ensembles through Scikit-learn's API to allow for full parallelization and integration with sklearn's cross-validation, pipelining and diagnostics tools.**
+**ML Ensemble is a Python library for building [stacked ensembles](http://mlwave.com/kaggle-ensembling-guide/) through Scikit-learn's API to allow for full parallelization and integration with sklearn's cross-validation, pipelining and diagnostics tools.
+See [here](test/example.ipynb) for an example**

 ## Notes